claudiux/docs/HOW_TO_MAKE_A_CLEAN_REFORK.md

 ```
 ### Refork now!

-Execute the following commands (you can create a script named `refork-csa.sh` containing them):
+Execute the following commands (you can create a script named `refork-csa` containing them):

 ```
 cd ~/git/csa/master